Edited by: Keri Stooksbury

 Terminals 2 and 3 are situated quite close together, and it is possible to walk between these 2 terminals via a pedestrian underpass.
 It takes around 10 minutes to walk between the terminals with moving walkways available to use.

-From Terminal 3 ground check-in level, take the stairs near the Virgin Atlantic check-in desks or the elevator/escalator located opposite Zone D down to Level -1.
-From here, you can walk through the pedestrian underpass to Terminal 3 with the route well signposted.
+From Terminal 3 ground check-in level, take the stairs near the Virgin Atlantic check-in desks or the elevator/escalator located opposite zone D down to level -1.
+From here, you can walk through the pedestrian underpass to Terminal 2 with the route well signposted.

 For multi-leg flights booked with flight connections, you should be able to remain airside to travel to the departure terminal for your onward flight.
 Once you have disembarked your first flight at LHR, follow the signs for flight connections where a shuttle bus will transfer you to your connecting terminal.
-Buses depart every 6-10 minutes.
+Buses depart every 6 to 10 minutes.